Code-Institute-Submissions/serendipity/README.md

 ### Disclaimer:
 This Bed & Breakfast is make believe.
 Any mentioned adresses, email addesses or phone numbers are made up for a nicer experience.
-Serendipity doesn't have any social accounts either, therefore I've linked to the startpages of facebook, LinkedIn and Instagram.
+Serendipity doesn't have any social accounts either, therefore I've linked to the startpages of Facebook, LinkedIn and Instagram.

 ### View the live project here: [Serendipity](https://carrozw.github.io/serendipity/)